dspeterson/dory/doc/design.md

 information such as the set of brokers in the cluster, a list of known topics, a list of partitions for each topic along with the locations of the replicas for each partition, and status information for the brokers, topics, and partitions.
-Bruce uses this information to choose a destination broker and partition for each message.
-If Bruce receives a message for an unknown topic, it will discard the message unless automatic topic creation is enabled.
-In the case where automatic topic creation is enabled, Bruce first sends a single topic metadata request to one of the brokers, which is the mechanism for requesting creation of a new topic.
-Assuming that a response indicating success is received, Bruce then does a complete refresh of its metadata, so that the metadata shows information about the new topic, and then handles the message as usual.
-As documented [here](sending_messages.md#message-types), Bruce provides two different message types, *AnyPartition* messages and *PartitionKey* messages, which implement different types of routing behavior.
+Dory uses this information to choose a destination broker and partition for each message.
+If Dory receives a message for an unknown topic, it will discard the message unless automatic topic creation is enabled.
+In the case where automatic topic creation is enabled, Dory first sends a single topic metadata request to one of the brokers, which is the mechanism for requesting creation of a new topic.
+Assuming that a response indicating success is received, Dory then does a complete refresh of its metadata, so that the metadata shows information about the new topic, and then handles the message as usual.
+As documented [here](sending_messages.md#message-types), Dory provides two different message types, *AnyPartition* messages and *PartitionKey* messages, which implement different types of routing behavior.
 The Router thread shares responsibility for message batching with the dispatcher threads, as detailed below.